toratapp/community-science-museum/README.md

 ## Description

 Community science museum is an interactive science museum with a target audience of primary- and middle school children.
 The goal was to make a website that was informative and engaging and also encouraged the viewers to visit the museum itself.
 I built the website with HTML and CSS.
+In this assignment I learned how to use CSS Grids and Flexbox.

 ## Built With